tisland1031/School_District_Analysis/README.md

 Comparing the two school summary screenshots, Thomas High School had a significant drop in ranking once the ninth grade reading and math scores were removed.
 They went from an 91% overall passing to a 65% overall passing rate.
 The school summary was negatively affected when removing the above data.

+### Replacing the ninth grade math and reading scores affect Thomas High School’s performance relative to the other schools by the following:
+ - Thomas High School changed from second place to eighth place ranking when replacing the above data.

+### Replacing the ninth grade scores affect the following:
+ - Math and reading scores by grade level
+ - - Both scores were set to NaN for all nineth graders for Thomas High School, they all failed.
+ - - Student count before NaN:1635

+ - Student count with NaN: 1174

+ - Scores by School Spending:
+ - - Removing the ninth grade students from Thomas High school reduces the school spending

+ - Scores by School Size:
+ - - Removing the ninth grade student reduces the scores for size bucket.

+ - Scores by School Type:
+ - - Thomas High School is a charter school.
+However, no significant changes when comparing the school type when comparing the two data frames.

+## Summary
+Four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+ 1. Thomas High School dropped in ranking from second to eight.
+ 2. School size was also decreased but overall passing percentage didn’t change
+ 3. Scores by school spending had no significant change.
+ 4. Scores by school type had no change.

+Overall, no significate changes occurred in school size, type, spending, and district summary once we replaced the scores of the Thomas High School ninth grade reading and math.
+However, school summary witnessed the largest disparity.